R93Sniper/HaloInfiniteVRCShader/README.md

 All versions of this shader, it's derivatives, and similar shaders that use this shader for information, must be open source and available to all free of charge

+THIS MAY NOT BE USED FOR COMMERCIAL PURPOSES

 [If You Are Looking For The Download Link, Click Here, And Download The 'Source Code (.zip)'](https://github.com/R93Sniper/HaloInfiniteVRCShader/releases/latest)

 ----------------------------------------------------------------------------------------------